 You need to tell us when your circumstances change.
 This includes changes to your relationships.
 If you don’t, we may pay you the wrong amount and you’ll have to repay the money.
 There may be other penalties.

 To tell us about a change in your relationship, you may need to complete a form.
 The way you tell us will depend on which payment or benefit you get.

 When you start a relationship

-When you start a relationship, complete and return:
+If you get any other Centrelink payments when you start a relationship, complete and return either:

-- the confirmation of relationship form if your partner also gets a payment from us, or
+- the confirmation of relationship form if your partner also gets a payment from us

 - the partner details form if your partner doesn’t get a payment from us